loubnabnl/santacoder-finetuning/README.md

 	- Run evaluation

 3. The following examples show how you can launch fine-tuning for The Stack dataset.
 Here we will run the script on the *Ruby* subset of the dataset for demonstration purposes.
 Note that Mixed Precision and Gradient Checkpointing are enabled by default and the caching mechanism is disabled to save memory.
 If you want to disable them call `no_fp16` and `no_gradient_checkpointing` arguments.
+If the model still doesn't fit in your memory use `batch_size` 1 and reduce `seq_length`.

 ```bash